IPP 7 – Unique Identifiers

 - credit cards; and

 Identifiers are also used in conjunction with registration schemes for professionals, police and others who must obtain permission to work in the community.
-For example, volunteers who work with children in Victoria must have a valid Working with Children’s Check.
+For example, volunteers who work with children in Victoria must have a valid Working With Children Check.

 TFNs are also a good example of unique identifiers.
-However, as noted earlier, TFNs are treated differently from most other unique identifiers.
-TFNs are subject to purpose-built legislation that specifically prohibits collection, use or disclosure except for limited purposes.5 The handling of TFNs is also subject to specific, binding rules issued by the Australian Privacy Commissioner under s 17 of the federal Privacy Act 1988.
+However, TFNs are treated differently from most other unique identifiers.
+TFNs are subject to purpose-built legislation that specifically prohibits collection, use or disclosure except for limited purposes.4 The handling of TFNs is also subject to specific, binding rules issued by the Australian Privacy Commissioner under s 17 of the Privacy Act 1988 (Cth).

 Biometric characteristics, which encompass unique patterns of bodily features such as a person’s fingerprint or iris, may also constitute a unique identifier.
 While a biometric characteristic itself is not ‘assigned’ to individuals in the same way a number is, an organisation may assign individuals with a unique identifier based on a biometric characteristic.
 As they are unique to individuals and can be more reliable and effective than an ID card or password, organisations often use biometric data for authentication or identification.
 For example, a prison may use a combination of fingerprint and iris scanning to verify the identity of visitors and staff.